 Tax returns for VAT and income tax / corporate income tax are generally due by 30 April (or 30 June in case of electronic filing) after the calendar year to be assessed.
 If the taxpayer is represented by a tax adviser, tax returns are due by the end of March of the second year following the assessed calendar year at the latest, unless the tax office requests earlier filing.
 Additionally there are monthly or quarterly pre-payments for VAT and income tax or corporate income tax.

-Taxpayers falling under the scope of the Austrian Transfer Pricing Documentation Act must file the master and local file within one month upon request of the tax authority.
-The CbC-report (if required) has to be filed with the tax office within one year after the end of the pertaining accounting year.
+Taxpayers falling under the scope of the Austrian Transfer Pricing Documentation Act must file a master and local file within one month upon request of the tax authority.
+The Country-by-Country-Report (CbC) if required has to be filed with the tax office within one year after the end of the pertaining accounting year.

 All taxpayers must keep basic records relevant for taxation for at least 7 years.
-With respect to the statute of limitations it is advisable to keep records as long as the relevant assessments can be amended (10 years after the assessed periods).
-For VAT this period may extend to up to 20 years (e.g., real estate investments).
+With respect to the statute of limitations, it is advisable to keep records as long as the relevant assessments can be amended (10 years after the assessed periods).
+For VAT this period may extend to up to 20 years (e.g., in case of real estate investments).